cgwire/kitsu/docs/getting-started-production/README.md

 ## Add a CG Artist to the team

 An account is required for each artist.
-Go to the main menu ![Main menu](../img/getting-started/main_button.png), and under the **Studio** section, choose **PEOPLE** page.
+Go to drop down menu ![Main menu](../img/getting-started/main_button.png), and under the **Studio** section, choose **PEOPLE** page.